aravindparappil46/insta-text-bot/README.md

 - Watch it work!

 **Warning:** ```settings.ini``` contains plain-text passwords which is not a good idea.
 For now, it is your responsibility to ensure its safety.
-Please feel free to fork and raise a PR if you want to contribute a safer approach to fetching credentials.
+Please feel free to fork and raise a PR if you want to contribute a safer approach to fetching credentials.<br><br>
 **Note:** This was for educational purposes only.
 Spamming is not fun & never encouraged.